Nazrin2008/Nazrin2008.github.io/about.md

 ---
-layout: home
+layout: default
-title: About me
+title: "About me"
 permalink: /about/
 ---